nvtkaszpir/3d-print/prusa-link-no-password/README.md

 ```
   <!-- markdownlint-enable html line-length -->

-If youwant to disable logs then remove or comment out lines with `access_log` from the config.
+If you want to disable logs then remove or comment out lines with `access_log` from the config.